eronlloyd/eronlloyd.github.io/docs/blog/posts/how_corruption_ruins_the_world.md

 To do that, it’s up to us, the people.
 We must restore the term corruption to its full definition.
 We know power corrupts and money corrupts, as well.
 This, then, is where we must focus our efforts: reforming our politics to become as free from the corruptive influences of concentrations of power and the outsized role of campaign contributions as possible.

-But even as I write this, the legalization of corruption continues.
+But even as I write this in 2022, the legalization of corruption continues.
 Another case challenging the legitimacy of bribery laws, [Federal Election Commission v.
 Ted Cruz for Senate](https://www.vox.com/2022/1/12/22877010/supreme-court-ted-cruz-fec-campaign-finance-bribery-loan), will to be taken up by the Supreme Court next week.
 Time is running out, and our very future is at stake.

 ### It’s Time to Take Action